 What should I study to do an aerospace engineering degree?

 Candidates are expected to have studied maths and physics to obtain a place on most aerospace engineering courses given the important part that both disciplines play in the field.
 Some institutions accept chemistry in place of physics, but as a general rule, applicants will find physics and maths a safer combination to apply to aerospace degree courses with.

 Prior study of biology, design technology, IT, further maths, statistics or electronics may boost admission prospects to a lesser degree.
-Those with a BTEC in a science subject may also be considered, although may face an entrance exam.

 More subject guides